 The University is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; medical malpractice; employee occupational injuries; graduate medical students' health; and natural disasters.
-The University finances these risks through various self-insurance programs, including through Altitude West for workers' compensation.
+The University finances these risks through various self-insurance programs, including through Altitude West for workers' compensation and general liability.
 The University finances the cost and risks associated with employee health benefit programs through the Trust.
 Under the terms of the Trust, the University is self-insured for medical claims.

 The University utilizes a protected self-insurance program for its property, liability, and workers' compensation risks.
 The University has established a separate self-insurance program for the purpose of providing professional liability coverage for CU Denver | Anschutz and UCHealth.
-A separate self-insurance program had also been established to provide health insurance for graduate medical students and eligible dependents at CU Anschutz.
-Effective July 1, 2021 this plan was transferred to the Trust, a fiduciary component unit of the University, see Note 6 for their unpaid claim liability.
+A separate self-insurance program had also been established to provide health insurance for graduate medical studies and eligible dependents at CU Anschutz.
+Effective July 1, 2021, this plan was transferred to the Trust, a fiduciary component unit of the University.
+See Note 6 for their unpaid claim liability.

 All self-insurance programs assume losses up to certain limits and purchase a defined amount of excess insurance for losses over those limits.
-These limits are \$500,000 per property claim, \$2,000,000 per worker's compensation claim, \$1,250,000 per general liability claim, and \$1,500,000 per professional liability claim.
+These limits are \$500,000 per property claim, \$2,000,000 per worker's compensation claim, \$1,250,000 per general liability claim, and \$5,000,000 per professional liability claim.
+Tort claims are subject to the governmental immunity act, and damages are capped for specified areas at \$424,000 per person and \$1,195,000 per occurrence.